Coffee Caramel Cookies

 How To Store These Coffee Cookies

-Store leftover cookies in a large Ziploc bag, an airtight container, or cookie jar.
+Store leftover cookies in a large Ziplock bag, an airtight container, or a cookie jar.
 These coffee caramel cookies can be stored at room temperature.

 Coffee Caramel Cookies